Daniel Zeichner: Political career

 Zeichner has served several terms on Labour's National Policy Forum, the Labour Party's top policy-making body.
 He was first elected to represent the East of England on the body shortly after it was first established by Tony Blair as part of the "Partnership in Power" process.

 He was elected as a councillor in Burston, Norfolk, in 1995, a position in which he served until 2003.
 During this time Zeichner became leader of the Labour group on South Norfolk District Council.

-Zeichner stood unsuccessfully for Parliament four times.
-He contested Mid Norfolk in 1997, losing by fewer than 1,400 votes.
-He stood again in 2001 and 2005, being defeated by larger margins.
-In 2006 he was selected as the official Labour candidate for the Cambridge constituency, which had been lost to the Liberal Democrats at the previous year's election.
-At the 2010 general election, Zeichner finished in third place, polling 24% of the vote.
+At the 1997 general election, Zeichner stood as the Labour Party candidate in Mid Norfolk, coming second with 37.3% of the vote behind the Conservative candidate Keith Simpson.
+He stood again in Mid Norfolk at the 2001 general election, again coming second with 36.1% of the vote behind Keith Simpson.
+At the 2005 general election, Zeichner again came second in Mid Norfolk, with 29.2% of the vote.

-He contested the Cambridge seat five years later, and increased his vote by more than 11 percentage points, defeating the sitting Lib Dem MP Julian Huppert by 599 votes.
-Zeichner was appointed as a Shadow Transport Minister (with responsibility for buses, bikes and walking) on 18 September 2015.
-At the snap 2017 general election Zeichner retained his seat with a greatly increased majority, again over Julian Huppert, of 12,661 votes.
+In 2006, Zeichner described his politics as "socialist in a modern context".

-He contested again in Cambridge in the 2019 general election, and retained his seat, with a majority of 9,639 over runner-up Lib-Dem candidate Rod Cantrill.
+In the 2010 Labour leadership election, Zeichner supported Ed Miliband.